André Castro

 André de Castro Pereira (born 2 April 1988), known as Castro, is a Portuguese former professional footballer who played as a central midfielder.
+He is the assistant manager of Primeira Liga club Porto.

 Developed at Porto, where he was mainly loaned out, he spent most of his career in Turkey, making 227 Süper Lig appearances and scoring 26 goals for Kasımpaşa and Göztepe.
 In his country's Primeira Liga, he also played for Olhanense, Braga and Moreirense, totalling 132 games and 11 goals.

 Club career

 Porto

-Born in Gondomar, Porto District, Castro joined FC Porto's youth system at the age of 11, from hometown club Gondomar SC.
+Born in Gondomar, Porto District, Castro joined Porto's youth system at the age of 11, from hometown club Gondomar.
 In 2007, he helped the team conquer the junior championship.

-Castro made his first-team – and Primeira Liga – debut on 2 February 2008, coming on as a substitute for Paulo Assunção for the last 11 minutes of a 4–0 home win against U.D.
-Leiria.
+Castro made his first-team – and Primeira Liga – debut on 2 February 2008, coming on as a substitute for Paulo Assunção for the last eleven minutes of a 4–0 home win against União de Leiria.
 He appeared in a further two official matches during the season.

-In the following two years, Castro played with S.C.
-Olhanense on loan, helping the Algarve side return to the top division after an absence of more than 30 years in his debut campaign and winning several Best Young Player monthly awards during his second, where he scored six goals in 28 games as his team retained their status.
+In the following two years, Castro played with Olhanense on loan, helping the Algarve side return to the top division after an absence of more than 30 years in his debut campaign and also winning several Best Young Player monthly awards during his second, where he scored six goals in 28 games as his team retained their status.

 Castro returned to Porto for 2010–11, but was soon deemed surplus to requirements by new manager André Villas-Boas as practically all Portuguese players.
 In January 2011, after having totalled 106 minutes in six competitive matches, he was loaned to Sporting de Gijón in Spain, making his La Liga debut on the 23rd by playing one minute in a 1–0 home victory over Atlético Madrid.

-Castro managed to feature regularly for the Asturians during his spell, starting 11 times and scoring against RCD Mallorca (4–0, away) and Getafe CF (2–0 at home), in an eventual escape from relegation.
+Castro managed to feature regularly for the Asturians during his spell, starting 11 times and scoring against Mallorca (4–0, away) and Getafe (2–0 at home), in an eventual escape from relegation.
 In mid-August 2011, another loan spell was arranged.
 He started in 26 of his 29 league appearances and added another two goals, but his team dropped down a tier.

 Turkey

-On 14 August 2013, Castro joined Turkish Süper Lig club Kasımpaşa S.K. on loan.
+On 14 August 2013, Castro joined Turkish Süper Lig club Kasımpaşa on loan.
 The move was made permanent for the 2014–15 season.
-On 6 May 2017, he scored twice in a 3–1 win at Galatasaray SK.
+On 6 May 2017, he scored twice in a 3–1 win at Galatasaray.

-Castro signed a three-year contract with Göztepe S.K. of the same league on 8 July 2017.
+Castro signed a three-year contract with Göztepe of the same league on 8 July 2017.
 He scored four times in his first year, adding nine assists to help to a sixth-place finish one year after promotion.